The Personal Annual Review

 "When you stop learning you start dying." - Albert Einstein

-It's easy to lose sight of growth in the trenches—zoom out to reclaim perspective.
+It's easy to lose sight of your progress and growth when you're zoomed in.
+The final question pushes you to zoom out and reclaim your perspective.

 Take your time on this one.
 Reflect on the other questions from the exercise.